Information

 Relationships, sexual health and parenthood

-Guidance for teachers on the Conduct of relationships, sexual health and parenthood education in schools clearly states how important it is that this education addresses diversity and reflects issues relating to LGBT young people or children with LGBT parents, such as same sex marriage and hate-crime reporting.
-We will update this teaching guidance during 2019.
+Revised guidance for teachers on the delivery of relationships, sexual health and parenthood education clearly states how important it is that this education addresses consent and healthy relationships including diversity and reflects the issues facing children and young people in a modern society.

 Mobile phones

-We are committed to schools delivering at least two hours of PE for all pupils in primary school, and at least two periods of PE for all pupils between Secondary 1 and Secondary 4.
-98% of all Scottish schools are currently meeting this target.
+We are committed to schools delivering at least two hours of PE per week for all pupils in primary school, and at least two 50 minute periods of PE for all pupils between Secondary 1 and Secondary 4.
+See information on how this target is met.

 Food and health